Pregnant woman on laptop

 Preeclampsia screening during first, second, and third trimesters

 Labcorp's first-trimester preeclampsia screening test uses a blood specimen drawn between 11 to 14 weeks' gestation, a combination of maternal factors, biochemical markers (PlGF and PAPPA), and biophysical markers (MAP and UtAPI), along with a proprietary algorithm to assess the risk of developing preeclampsia later in pregnancy (<34 weeks' gestation).
-This screening test is suitable for any pregnant patient.
+This screening test is suitable for low- and high-risk patients with singleton or twin gestation pregnancies.

 In the second and third trimesters, a blood draw between 23.0 to 34.9 weeks' gestation uses two biomarkers (sFlt-1 and PlGF) to assess the risk of preeclampsia progressing to severe features within the subsequent two weeks.
-This test is FDA cleared for use in hospitalized patients.
+This test is FDA cleared for use in hospitalized patients (singleton pregnancies).

 Table 1.
 Preeclampsia testing features